What a difference a decade can make

 The process was doubted by those clinging on to real estate traditions, as so often is the case with industry change.
 However, while the auction technology used in the NDA sale was a simplified version of what we have today, the transparent, flexible online format proved effective, and 10 years on those benefits remain the same.

 With improvements in technology and the ability to aggregate and analyse data, the online auction platforms of 2019 are far more advanced and widely accepted.

 The role of the vendor hasn’t significantly changed, but buyers most certainly have.
 Smartphones are now ubiquitous; consumers are used to transacting online, and on average 42% of bidding on the BidX1 platform is done through a smart device.
 People are buying property at the click of a button in the same way they would order an evening meal.

 In the past, potential buyers would take time off work to go to a ballroom auction.
 Now, thanks to the internet, they have the power to bid from any location.

 Our July auction catalogue saw views from 93 countries and a number of successful bidders were based abroad.
-Geography isn’t the barrier to purchase as it was 10 years ago.
+Geography isn’t the barrier to purchase that it was 10 years ago.

 However, reflecting on where we are today to where we were 10 years back, there is still an awful lot the auction world needs to be doing.